rizonkumar/movie-mind/README.md

 ## API Integration

 This project uses the TMDB (The Movie Database) API.
-You'll need to sign up for an API key at [https://www.themoviedb.org/documentation/api](https://www.themoviedb.org/documentation/api) to run the application locally.
+You'll need to sign up for an API key at [The Movie Database API](https://www.themoviedb.org/documentation/api) to run the application locally.

 ## Contributing